 Mad Miles began their operations in late April 2016.
-It was the brainchild of three friends, Jeffrey, Rey and Rizal.
-The serve home cooked gourmet fast food meals like Cheeseburgers, Shrimp Po Boy, Lamb & Mash and many more.
-Their best sellers are the Cheeseburgers and Lamb & Mash selling an average of 50 burgers and 20 servings of Lamb & Mash a day.
+It was the brainchild of three family members, Jeffrey, Rey and Rizal.
+They serve home cooked gourmet fast food meals like Cheeseburgers, Shrimp Po Boy, Lamb & Mash and many more.
+Their best sellers are the Cheeseburgers and Lamb & Mash; selling an average of 50 burgers and 20 servings of Lamb & Mash at a time.

 Shrimp Po Boy Perfection!

 2A, Persiaran Hampshire, Hampshire Park, 50450 Kuala Lumpur, Wilayah Persekutuan Kuala Lumpur, Malaysia

 Great food served by great people, plus they have a scheduled location to serve their Klang Valley fans!

 Parking and seating could be challenging especially on weekends - depending on location.

 Mad Miles' most popular dishes are their signature Shrimp Po Boy and Lamb & Mash.
 The Lamb & Mash consists of tender cuts of lamb in a meaty slow-cooked gravy, served with a side of soft-velvety mash.
 Now the Shrimp Po Boy is made up of deep-fried crispy prawns covered in a golden breadcrumb coating doused with their special homemade sauces which is nicely tucked between a toasted hot-dog bun.
 Both are wonderful options that will satisfy your evening craving for fast food with a 'gourmet' twist.